Max-Plus Representation for the Fundamental Solution of the Time-Varying Differential Riccati Equation: Semiconvex dual extensions

-Thus equations \er{eq:maxpluspropag}, \er{eq:kernelop3}, \er{eq:propagp}, \er{eq:fundadual}, \er{eq:propagd}, \er{eq:fundaprimal}, \er{eq:dualkernelop1}, \er{eq:dualkernelop4} can be summarized in the diagram below.
+Thus the asssumptions \er{eq:ric:assm2} and theorems \ref{thm:kernelop1} and \ref{thm:ric:dualkernelop} can be summarized in the diagram below.
 Note that primal and dual quadratics are on top and bottom respectively.
 Vertical and diagonal lines show duality transformation with indicated kernel.
 Arrows are directed from the primal to it semiconvex dual.

-Thus in conclusion, so far we saw three distinct ways of solving \er{eq:introdre}, that is obtaining $p_{t_{1}}$ from $p_{t_{2}}$. \begin{enumerate} \item Direct method which assumes only $(A.1)$.
-Formulae are given by \er{eq:maxpluspropag} and \er{eq:kernelform}.
+In summary, so far we saw three distinct ways of solving \er{eq:ric:introdre}, that is obtaining $p_{t_{1}}$ from $p_{t_{2}}$ all of which can be expressed using the semiconvex duality. \begin{enumerate} \item Direct method which assumes only \er{eq:ric:assm1}.
+Formulae are given by \er{eq:kernel_to_dresol:a} and \er{eq:ric:kernelform}.
 Propagation is achieved by following transform.

-Problem with this method is that as $t_{1}\rightarrow t_{2}$, parameters of the kernel $I_{t_{1}}^{t_{2}}$ blow up, limiting solution accuracy. \item Alternate method, which assumes $(A.1)$ and $(A.2)$.
-Formulae are given by \er{eq:propagp}, which is same as \er{eq:maxpluspropag2}.
+Problem with this method is that as $t_{1}\rightarrow t_{2}$, parameters of the kernel $I_{t_{1}}^{t_{2}}$ become singular, limiting solution accuracy. \item Alternate method, which assumes \er{eq:ric:assm1} and \er{eq:ric:assm2}.
+Formulas are given by \er{eq:ric:propagp}, which is same as \er{eq:ric:maxpluspropag2}.
 Propagation is achieved by following transform.

-This method works better for small time step propagation, since parameters of kernels $\phi_{t_{1}}$ and $\phi_{t_{2}}$ do not blow up. \item Third method assumes $(A.1)$, $(A.2)$ and $(A.3)$.
+This method works better for a small time step propagation, since parameters of kernels $V_{t_{1}}$ and $V_{t_{2}}$ do not blow up. \item Third method also assumes \er{eq:ric:assm1} and \er{eq:ric:assm2}.
 Time invariant version of this method was first proposed in \cite{Funda}.
-Formulae are \er{eq:dualkernelop3} and \er{eq:dualkernelop4}.
+Formulae are \er{eq:ric:dualkernelop3} and \er{eq:ric:dualkernelop4}.
 Propagation is achieved by following transform

 Problem with this method is similar to the direct method.
-Namely, $t_{1}\rightarrow t_{2}$, parameters of the kernel $I_{t_{1}}^{t_{2}}$ blow up, limiting solution accuracy. \end{enumerate}
+Namely, $t_{1}\rightarrow t_{2}$, parameters of the kernel $I_{t_{1}}^{t_{2}}$ become more singular, limiting solution accuracy. \end{enumerate}